galasa-dev/galasa.dev/src/markdown-pages/Galasa-concepts.md

 Because  Galasa uses Java, there is support for Javadoc in Galasa code and in the tests.
 Javadoc is essentially a beefed-up form of commenting.
 Galasa standards require all classes and methods to use Javadoc.
 As with all code it is recommended to include meaningful comments for easier understanding and maintainability.

 ## Galasa's concept of Managers
-Complex, repetitive, commonly-required code is abstracted out of tests and into Galasa Managers.
+Complex, repetitive, commonly-required code (bolierplate code) is abstracted out of tests and into Galasa Managers.
 A Galasa Manager provides an interface that enables you to control, provision and use an application, tool or product.

 A Manager focuses only on its specific application, tool or product, which means that each Manager is responsible for a specific aspect of the test environment.
 For example, the CICS Manager manages the CICS resources for each CICS region, and the z/OS batch Manager is responsible for running batch jobs.